Email sent successfully!

 - initiated the adoption with the foreign competent authority, as determined by the Department of State.
 (See information on Hague Transition Cases.)

-Important: An unaccredited or unapproved provider or facilitator is prohibited from providing adoption services to prospective adoptive parents in connection with a Convention adoption unless the service provider is supervised by an accredited or approved adoption service provider or is acting as an exempted provider.
-Section 404 of the Intercountry Adoption Act imposes criminal penalties on adoption service providers who willfully and knowingly provide any of the six adoption services (enumerated below) in a Convention adoption case without being accredited, approved, supervised, or exempted.
+Important: An unaccredited or unapproved provider or facilitator is prohibited from providing adoption services to prospective adoptive parents in connection with a intercountry adoption unless the service provider is supervised by an accredited or approved adoption service provider or is acting as an exempted provider.
+Section 404 of the Intercountry Adoption Act (IAA) imposes criminal penalties on adoption service providers who willfully and knowingly provide any of the six adoption services (enumerated below) in a Convention adoption case without being accredited, approved, supervised, or exempted.
+Agencies or persons that continue to provide adoption services without accreditation, supervision, or exemption, are subject to the civil and criminal penalties in the IAA.
+Civil penalties include fines up to $100,000 and criminal penalties include fines up to $250,000 or imprisonment up to 5 years or both.

 As you consider specific adoption service providers, you can obtain information about the provider from public sources.
 Every adoption service provider must be licensed by a state authority.
 You can check with the state licensing authority to see if there is a history of complaints against the agency and, if so, whether any complaints remain unresolved.
 Your local Better Business Bureau is another source of information about the adoption service provider’s reputation for conducting business ethically.
 The Better Business Bureau can also tell you if there are unresolved complaints against a specific adoption service provider.
 Checking sources like the state licensing authority and the Better Business Bureau is part of doing your “due diligence” before selecting a provider and will contribute to your peace of mind and confidence in the provider.
 If the adoption service provider is accredited to provide adoption services in Hague Adoption Convention countries, you may also wish to check the accrediting entity’s public list of substantiated complaints and adverse actions applied to adoption service providers.